-Both of the smaller pairs of 3-finger pockets ( 1 1/8" and 3/4") present our only real complaint with this board.
+Both of the smaller pairs of 3-finger pockets (1 1/8" and 3/4") present our only real complaint with this board.
 Both sets are simply are too close together to be comfortable to use for a majority of users.
-Not only is their position so close together making it slightly harder on its users shoulders, but it is also straight-up uncomfortable.
-For some testers, it can border on painful as your index fingers and thumbs get pressed tightly together when you are working on the three finger groups middle-finger to pinky.
+Not only is their position so close together making it slightly harder on your shoulders, but it is also straight-up uncomfortable.
+For some, it borders on painful as your index fingers and thumbs get pressed tightly together when you are working on the three-finger groups middle-finger to pinky.
 The result is you'll rarely want to use either pair of these edges at least in that combination (it's not nearly as bad index finger to ring finger).
-It's too bad because the combination of edge depths is perfect for most climbers training progression and they build nicely on one other.
-Overall, this short downfall in this one hand position is the model's only trade-off of for its small size.
+It's too bad because the combination of edge depths is perfect for most climbers' training progression and they build nicely on one other.
+Overall, this short downfall in this one hand position is the model's only trade-off for its small size.
 Otherwise, the design nails pocket progression and edges within a very compact space.

 Slopers and Jugs

-This model features a nice pair of slopers that our crew found above-average for there angle and size.
-The two slopers check in at 30 degrees and 40 degrees.
+This model features a nice pair of slopers that our crew found above-average for thier angle and size.
+The two slopers are 30 degrees and 40 degrees.
 For most users, the 30 gets a nice pump and can be used for warming up while the 40 degrees sloped edge is on the vicious side, especially with weight.
 Our testers found these a nice addition to the board, providing good "cross-training" for your fingers to break up the pure edges as well as increasing whole-hand strength.

-Both the 1000 and 2000 series Beastmaker models receive the highest accolades for texture among all boards we tested.
+The Beastmaker 1000 receives some of the highest accolades for texture among all the boards we tested.
 When we say the best texture, we mean less harmful on our hands, skin, and fingertips.
 The smooth wooden holds wrecked our hands noticeably less than other models, especially when using a fingerboard more than two times per week or with more than 15 pounds of weight added to body weight.

 Ease of Mounting

 This is one of the most compact boards on the market.
-Along with the Beastmaker 2000, it's the smallest mountable hangboard we tested.
 It is worth noting that the hanging Awesome Woody Cliff Board Mini is technically smaller, but you don't drill it into anything (it hangs from a cord).
 The compact size means the Beastmaker can fit in far more locations than most hangboards.
 Whether that is above doorways with shorter-than-average 7-foot ceilings, inside closets, basement entrances, or countless other random places where most other models aren't an option due to their height.

 If you have roommates or a significant other who aren't necessarily climbers or not excited to have a hangboard as a showpiece in the house, this board is also one of the best.
-It not only squeezes into tiny spaces keeping it out of sight most of the time, but its wood finish makes it a little less of an eye-sore than its multi-color polyester resin counterparts (just a note, none of the OGL testing team disliked the multi-color swirl, but there may have been some significant others and roommates who didn't).
+It not only squeezes into tiny spaces keeping it out of sight most of the time, but its wood finish makes it a little less of an eye-sore than its multi-color polyester resin counterparts.

 This board is one of the more expensive hangboards currently on the market.
 But for the money, you certainly get one of the nicer hangboards with plenty of advantages that set it apart.
 All Beastmakers are still 100% handmade in the UK with electricity they claim is from 100% from renewable sources (which Beastmaker notes is mostly wind farms).
 All their boards are sanded manually and each pocket sanded by hand.
 It shows in its excellent texture.
 While this model is expensive, our review team thinks it's easily justified in the craftsmanship and the level of detail that each board is constructed with.